databricks/spark-xml/README.md

 ### Conversion from `DataFrame` to XML

-- __Array as an element in an array__:  Writing a XML file from `DataFrame` having a field `ArrayType` with its element as `ArrayType` would have an additional nested field for the element.
+- __Element as an array in an array__:  Writing a XML file from `DataFrame` having a field `ArrayType` with its element as `ArrayType` would have an additional nested field for the element.
 This would not happen in reading and writing XML data but writing a `DataFrame` read from other sources.
 Therefore, roundtrip in reading and writing XML files has the same structure but writing a `DataFrame` read from other sources is possible to have a different structure.

-    `DataFrame` with the schema below:
+    `DataFrame` with a schema below:
     ```
      |-- a: array (nullable = true)
      |    |-- element: array (containsNull = true)
      |    |    |-- element: string (containsNull = true)
     ```

-    with the data below:
+    with data below:
     ```
     +------------------------------------+
     |                                   a|